 Full results of the study available online at: http://www.fdic.gov/bank/analytical/overdraft/.

 This federally funded study analyzing micro-level data from 39 banks found the following to be true of account overdrafts also known as Non-Sufficient Funds (NSF) transactions:

-- 22.6 million NSF transactions were incurred, with a median transaction of $36
+22.6 million NSF transactions (overdrafts) were incurred, with a median transaction of only $36

 “The median dollar amount of all 22.5 million transactions processed by the micro-data banks with automated overdraft programs was $36.
 POS/debit NSF transactions were not only the most frequent, but also the smallest, with a median dollar value of $20.
 The median transaction size of an ATM withdrawal and a check that resulted in an NSF transaction were $60 and $66, respectively.”